XI INTERNATIONAL PROGEO SYMPOSIUM

 The registration rate for non-ProGEO members is higher.
 It is always cheaper to join ProGEO and secure the discount rate, than pay the non-member rate.
 Students can join ProGEO for as little as 10 EUR.
 You can join ProGEO here: http://www.progeo.ngo/get-involved.html

-Early-bird registration rates are available until June 9th, 2023.
+Early-bird registration rates are available until the extended date of Friday 16th June, 2023.

 Registration is now open and can be accessed HERE.
 If you are using the website for the first time, you will need to sign up to be able to access the Registration and Abstract Submission systems.